Abhii3107/Full_Stack_Practice/README.md

 # React.js
 Core Concepts:

-Learned components, state, events, and hooks , Routing in React.
+Learned components, state, events, and hooks , Routing and Redux-Toolkit in React.

 Built simple applications like Lottery Ticket and Todo List to practice React fundamentals.